 One project that comes to mind was at a start-up television production company.
 I was their first CFO and set up the initial chart of accounts, implemented QuickBooks, and set up vendors and worked with the bank to create a disbursements process.
 The project required not only setting up the initial infrastructure, but also managing the investors and creating a 3-year plan and rolling 13-week cash flow forecast.
 These projects are an opportunity to flex all your financial muscles and see things that you would not normally see at a much larger organization.
 I even helped move furniture from one the founder’s house to the office with my truck!

 For the prospective CFO consulting services candidate: As you can see from the examples above, you become exposed to all types of projects and learn and grow professionally by always being in a state of challenge.
 Often you find you’re not working with perfect information, and you need to learn things quickly.

 For the prospective CFO consulting services client: We can help you with a wide variety of issues.
 Our CFO services group can help you analyze your business, identify opportunities and solve problems that improve business performance and results.
-Learn more about our service offering in our free service sheet:
+Learn more about our services by clicking below: